davideccia/tic-tac/README.md

 ## Usage

 ### Model setup
-Implent the `Expirable` interface in your model:
+Implement the `Expirable` interface in your model:

 ```php
 use Davideccia\TicTac\Contracts\Expirable;